brennanmrose/ride-score-api/README.md

   bundle exec rspec --format documentation
 ```

+For mocking HTTP requests in tests, WebMock is used here for its simplicity.
+WebMock allows for easy
+mocking of HTTP requests, enabling unit tests to run quickly and independently of external services.

+However, for integrations that interact with numerous external endpoints or require more
+comprehensive request/response recording and playback, VCR is a better option.
+VCR records real
+HTTP interactions and replays them during tests, providing a more accurate representation of
+external dependencies and reducing reliance on live external services during testing.

+By using VCR in such scenarios, you can achieve more reliable and deterministic tests while
+still ensuring the application behaves correctly in various integration scenarios.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.